Akash-376/Battery-management-system/README.md

 ## Contact

-We appreciate your interest in Nunam Battery Monitoring System.
+We appreciate your interest in smart_battery Battery Monitoring System.
 If you have any questions, feedback, or need support, you can reach out to us through the following channels:

 - **Email**: For general inquiries or support, you can contact us at akchauhan376@gmail.com. 📧